Pareto Frontier Approximation Network (PA-Net) to Solve Bi-objective TSP

-Mathematically, the solution set $S_k \subset A_k$, where $S_k = \{ \pi^{*}_k \in S_k : \; \vec{F}(\pi^{*}_k) = \vec{F}^* \}$, all $\pi_{k}^{*} \in S_k$ will generate dominant objective values.
+Mathematically, the solution set $S_k \subset A_k$, where $S_k = \{\vec{F}(\pi_k) = \vec{F}^* \; | \; \pi_k \in A_k \}$, all members of $S_k$ will generate dominant objective values.

-The essence of Theorem 1 is that it demonstrates the viability of approximating the Pareto front for problem in Eq.~\eqref{eq:prob1} through the surrogate optimization problem in Eq.~\eqref{eq:prob2}.
-Solving optimization problem in Eq.~\eqref{eq:prob2} for large values of $K$ can be computationally intractable.
-We address this issue, through the generalization power of deep neural networks.
-PA-Net learns to approximately solve Eq.~\eqref{eq:prob2} on a given input preference set and has an ability to generalize to other preferences as well.
+Essentially, Theorem 1 demonstrates the viability of approximating the Pareto front for the problem in Eq.~\eqref{eq:prob1} through the surrogate optimization problem in Eq.~\eqref{eq:prob2}.
+Solving the optimization problem in Eq.~\eqref{eq:prob2} for large values of $K$ can be computationally intractable.
+We address this issue through the generalization power of deep neural networks.
+PA-Net learns to approximately solve Eq.~\eqref{eq:prob2} on a given input preference set.
+We select a sparse preference set (more details in Sec.~\ref{sec:NA}) that captures the diversity of the solutions in the objective space.
+This enables PA-Net to generalize to unseen preferences as well.
 Unlike linear scalarization methods, our formulation can also find concave Pareto frontier.
-We demonstrate this with an example for concave Pareto front in the Appendix.
+We demonstrate this with an example of a concave Pareto front in the Appendix.